SarahZimmermann-Schmutzler/minecraft_server/README.md

     - Result: The ERR_EMPTY_RESPONSE error message means that the browser tried to communicate with the server but did not receive any data.
 This is to be expected since a Minecraft Server doesn't send HTTP data that a browser can interpret.
 The Minecraft server uses Minecraft's own protocol, which is not compatible with a web browser.The Minecraft Server is running correctly and listening on the specified port (e.g. 8888), but it only responds to requests from Minecraft clients, not HTTP requests.
     <img alt="ip_adress:8888" src="https://github.com/SarahZimmermann-Schmutzler/minecraft_server/blob/main/ipaddress.png"></img>

-- If you have a Minecraft account, use the <a href="https://www.minecraft.net/de-de/download">launcher</a> to connect to the server.

-- If you want to make sure that the Minecraft server is accessible on the correct port, use a tool like telnet or nc:
+- If you want to make sure that the Minecraft server is accessible on the correct port, you can also use a tool like telnet or nc:
     ```bash
     nc IP_Address_VM 8888
     ```

+- If you have a Minecraft account: You can connect to the server on your cloud VM from your <a href="https://www.minecraft.net/de-de/download">Java Minecraft client</a> on your computer and play Minecraft.

-- Use a <a href="https://mcstatus.io/" >website</a> that offers status checks for Minecraft servers:
+- Use a <a href="https://mcstatus.io/" >website</a> that offers status checks for Minecraft servers or try to establish a connection to the Minecraft Server using the <a href="https://github.com/py-mine/mcstatus">python `mcstatus` module</a>.
+    - mcstatus.io:
     <img alt="mcsrv" src="https://github.com/SarahZimmermann-Schmutzler/minecraft_server/blob/main/mcsrv.png"></img>

+    - python script `mcstatus`:

 ## Additional Notes
 <ins>Alternative</ins>:
-You can use the <a href="https://github.com/itzg/docker-minecraft-server">Docker Minecraft Server</a> that uses the base image `itzg/minecraft-server`.
+You can work with the <a href="https://github.com/itzg/docker-minecraft-server">Docker Minecraft Server</a> that uses the base image `itzg/minecraft-server`.
 This image already containes the server file and the java environment.

 The <a href="https://minecraft.wiki/w/Tutorial:Setting_up_a_server#Docker">Minecraft Wiki</a> offers a setup for this but points out that the contents of this setup are not supported by Mojang Studios or the Minecraft Wiki.